Hasan Salihamidžić

 Hasan Salihamidžić (/bs/; born 1 January 1977), nicknamed Brazzo (Braco, /sh/, "Little Bro"), is a Bosnian former professional footballer who last served as sporting director of Bundesliga club Bayern Munich.
 After starting his club career with German side Hamburger SV, he made a name for himself while playing for Bayern Munich for nine seasons with whom he won the Bundesliga title six times, DFB-Pokal title four times, the 2000–01 UEFA Champions League and the 2001 Intercontinental Cup.
 He also played for Italian club Juventus for four seasons.

-During his career, Salihamidžić usually played as a right midfielder or full back.
-He was a quick and energetic player with an extremely high work rate.
-He was also gifted with good crossing and passing abilities, which allowed him to create chances for his teammates.

 He earned 42 caps and scored six goals for the Bosnia and Herzegovina national team.
 He is regarded by many as one of the most successful Bosnian football players.

 Following the end of his one-year contract with VfL Wolfsburg in 2012, Salihamidžić retired from professional football.
 He then worked for Sky Deutschland, RTL and ZDF, before re-joining Bayern Munich as sporting director in 2017.

 Early life

 Salihamidžić's father Ahmed and mother Šefika gave him the nickname "Braco", meaning "little brother" in Bosnian, since Hasan has an older sister, hence his current nickname "Brazzo".
-He finished elementary school and played in the local club.
+He finished elementary school and played for local club Turbina Jablanica.
 Then, Salihamidžić moved to Velež Mostar where he stayed until 1992.
 That year, Salihamidžić was called up to the Yugoslavia under-16 team, for a match against the CIS under-16 team in Belgrade.
-Days after the match, the Army of Republika Srpska began a siege on the Bosnian capital Sarajevo, forcing his father to look for opportunities in Western Europe for his son.